Pilots

 Juneda

 Torres, a family winery with vineyards in Spain, Chile and California, is the third end-user that will be validating VitiGEOSS solution.
-The demonstration site is located in Aranyó estate, in the area of Juneda (Lleida).
+The demonstration site was located in Aranyó estate, in the area of Juneda (Lleida).
 It belongs to Torres since the end of the nineties and presents a typically continental climate about 400 meters above sea level.

 The agriculture sector in Europe